verifyica-team/verifyica/ADVANCED_TOPICS.md

 Example solution:

 - test 1 is not in a lock boundary
-- test 2 is in exclusively lock boundary
+- test 2 is in write lock boundary

 ```java
 import org.antublue.verifyica.api.Argument;